JobService/job-service/job-service-ui/README.md

 ## Usage

-To get started, deploy the [Job Service Postgres Container](../job-service-postgres-container) and deploy the [Job Service Docker Container](../job-service-container).
+To get started deploy the [Job Service Docker Container](../job-service-container).
 The web service UI can then be accessed at the following URL:

 	http://<docker.ip.address>:<port>/job-service-ui